Anvisha-Singh/Scoping_Project3/README.md

 -   **ScopeVisitor.java**: Visitor class implementing scoping and simulation logic.
 -   **SymbolTable.java**: Class for managing symbols in each scope.
 -   **ScopeChecker.java**: Main class to parse and run the visitor
--   **TestScope.pas**: Test case covering scoping, loops, and error detection.
+-   **test1.pas**: Test case covering scoping, loops, and error detection.

 ## Requirements Implemented